FDSN/SeedLink/docs/protocol.rst

 WEBSOCKET:#
     WebSocket protocol version.
 This implies that WebSocket shares the same port with native SeedLink protocol.

+STARTTLS
+    Upgrading connection to TLS using the STARTTLS command.

 CAP
     ENABLE/CAPABILITIES command.

+GETCAP
+    GETCAPABILITIES command.

 EXTREPLY
     Extended reply messages.
 Must be enabled with the ENABLE (CAPABILITIES)